EugeneArt/interactive_map/README.md

 ## About

-* Interactive map for sanatorium "Sputnik";
+Interactive map for sanatorium "Sputnik"

 ## Installing
 ### Client